troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 ```{math}
 \boxed{P = \frac{\Delta W}{\Delta t}}
 ```
 where $P$ is called the power.
-The SI unit for power is the "Watt", abbreviated $\si{W}$, which corresponds to $\si{J/s}=\si{kg m^2/s^3}$ in base SI units.
+The SI unit for power is the "Watt", abbreviated $\text{W}$, which corresponds to ${\rm J/s}={\rm kg m^2/s^3}$ in base SI units.
 If the rate at which work is being done changes with time, then the instantaneous power is defined as:
 ```{math}
 \boxed{P = \frac{dW}{dt}}
 ```
 You have probably already encountered power in your everyday life.
-For example, your $\SI{1000}{W}$ hair dryer consumes "electrical energy" at a rate of $\SI{1000}{J}$ per second and converts it into the kinetic energy of the fan as well as the thermal energy to heat up the air.
-Horsepower ($\si{hp}$) is an imperial unit of power that is often used for vehicles, the conversion being $\SI{1}{hp} = \SI{746}{W}$.
-A $\SI{100}{hp}$ car thus has an engine that consumes the chemical energy released by burning gasoline at a rate of $\SI{7.46e4}{J}$ per second and converts it into work done on the car as well as into heat.
+For example, your $1000 {\rm W}$ hair dryer consumes "electrical energy" at a rate of $1000 {\rm J}$ per second and converts it into the kinetic energy of the fan as well as the thermal energy to heat up the air.
+Horsepower ($\text{hp}$) is an imperial unit of power that is often used for vehicles, the conversion being $1 {\rm hp} = 746 {\rm W}$.
+A $100 {\rm hp}$ car thus has an engine that consumes the chemical energy released by burning gasoline at a rate of $7.46e4 {\rm J}$ per second and converts it into work done on the car as well as into heat.
 :::{tip} Checkpoint
-\begin{MCquestion}
-{Two cranes lift two identical boxes off of the ground.
+Two cranes lift two identical boxes off of the ground.
 One crane is twice as powerful as the other.
 Both cranes do the same amount of work on the boxes and operate at full power.
-Which of the following statements is true of the boxes, once the cranes have done work on them?}
+Which of the following statements is true of the boxes, once the cranes have done work on them?
-\item One box has been lifted twice as high as the other.
+1. One box has been lifted twice as high as the other.
-\item The boxes are lifted to the same height in the same amount of time.
+2. The boxes are lifted to the same height in the same amount of time.
-\item The boxes are lifted to the same height, but it takes one of the boxes twice as long to get there. \correct
+3. The boxes are lifted to the same height, but it takes one of the boxes twice as long to get there.
-\item One box is lifted twice as high as the other, but it takes the same amount of time to get there.
+4. One box is lifted twice as high as the other, but it takes the same amount of time to get there.
-\end{MCquestion}
+:::{note} Answer
+:class: dropdown
+3.
 :::

 :::{note} Example
-If a car engine can do work on the car with a power of $P$, what will be the speed of the car at some time $t$ if the car was at rest at time $t=0$?}
+If a car engine can do work on the car with a power of $P$, what will be the speed of the car at some time $t$ if the car was at rest at time $t=0$?
+:::{note} Solution
+:class: dropdown
 First, we need to calculate how much total work was done on the car:
 ```{math}
 W = P t